This topic provides answers to frequently asked questions about PolarDB for PostgreSQL.

 - How is an automatic failover implemented?

-PolarDB uses an active-active high-availability cluster architecture.
+PolarDB for MySQL uses an active-active high-availability cluster architecture.
 This architecture supports automatic failovers between the primary node that supports reads and writes and the read-only nodes.
 The system automatically elects a new primary node.
-Each node in a PolarDB cluster has a failover priority.
+Each node in a PolarDB for MySQL cluster has a failover priority.
 This priority determines the probability at which a node is elected as the primary node during a failover.
 If multiple nodes have the same failover priority, they all have the same probability of being elected as the primary node.
-For more information, see Perform a switchover.
+For more information, see Automatic failover and manual failover.

-PolarDB uses snapshots to back up data.
-For more information, see Back up data.
+PolarDB for MySQL uses snapshots to back up data.
+For more information, see Backup method 2: Manual backup.

 - How fast can a database be restored?